-Already bored of the Galaxy S8?
-Don’t worry, Galaxy S9 rumors have started
+Development of Samsung's Galaxy S9 smartphone rumored to already be underway

 The next Galaxy phone is as highly anticipated as the next iPhone, and the Galaxy S9 is already being discussed in rumors.

-The Galaxy S8 may be the Samsung phone to have right now, but in 2018, it’ll likely be replaced by another phone in the company’s range, which we’d all expect to be named the Galaxy S9.
-Although the Galaxy S8 is only just reaching store shelves right now, talk has already begun regarding the S9.
+The Galaxy S8 may be the Samsung phone to have right now, but in 2018, it will likely be replaced by another phone in the company’s range, which we’d all expect to be named the Galaxy S9.
+Although the S8 is only just reaching store shelves right now, talk has already begun regarding its successor.
 It’s very early days, but here’s what’s already being rumored for the next Galaxy phone.

 A report published by the Korean publication The Investor quoting sources speaking to the Aju Business Daily says Samsung and Qualcomm are teaming up again for the Galaxy S9, and the new phone may use a next-generation, and as-yet unconfirmed processor inside.
 It’s speculated the chip will be called the Snapdragon 845, and the two companies are developing it right now.
 Once the chip has been finalized, manufacturing duties may be given to Samsung or Taiwanese company TMSC.